Connect the 9

-Make the Bridge safe for all road users
+Make the Saint Claude Bridge safe for all travelers

 How is the St. Claude Bridge Dangerous for Bikers and Walkers?

 Life-threatening infrastructure on the St. Claude Bridge includes:

 - Extremely narrow, unsafe road conditions for bicyclists and walkers

 - Poor lighting and safety concerns for walkers

 - Lack of signage stating bicyclist rights on the bridge